 Genital warts often appear in small groups, such as a cluster and can emerge in tiny crowds or large groups in the penis or genital areas for men.
 They are visible on the tip or the shaft of the penis, the scrotum or around the anus.
 For the fairer gender, these warts can occur in the interior or the exterior of the vagina, on the cervix, uterus or around the anus.
 They are however more common in men, although the symptoms are less obvious.
 In rare cases, these warts can appear in the throat or the mouth of a person who had oral sex with a person who has this disease.

 When visible, the warts can be big, small or flat and generally they are nude in color and painless.
-Warts that are small and flat are not noticeable immediately and warts can take time to show their symptoms
+Warts that are small and flat are not noticeable immediately and warts can take time to show their symptoms.
+Symptoms may or may not show, depending on the immunity system of the person infected with HPV virus.

 The viral elements can access into the skin through microscopic abrasions during sexual activity.
 When our cells are raided by HPV, a quiet phase from months to years will take place where no symptoms take place.
 However, when symptoms do not show, HPV infection is still real and transmittable.
 A tiny percentage of people infected with HPV will only develop genital warts.
 Some ‘carriers’ of this disease, who do not have these warts, may still be able to transmit this disease to their partners.